-Latest Exam Results: May 7, 2025
+Latest Exam Results: July 19th, 2025

 Again, I want to personally thank each of our examiners for taking time out of their weekend to help administer the examinations.
 Volunteering your time and experience to help new applicants is one of the great things I have seen Hams doing for our hobby.
 Again my thanks to each of you.
 We couldn’t do it without you!